• Yoga is the art of harmonizing or uniting, the mind, body, and soul

 Are you reeling from the side effects of this fast-paced stressful world we live in today?
-Do you need a break from all the high impact exercise routines propagated by trainers?
+Do you need a break from all the high-impact exercise routines propagated by trainers?
 Are you looking for harmony and peace in your life?
-There is a one-stop solution to all these needs – The yoga practice!
+There is a one-stop solution to all these needs – yoga!

 The word 'Yoga' has its roots in the Sanskrit word 'yuj' which stands for 'to join’.
-Thus, in essence, yoga is the art of harmonizing or uniting, the mind, body, and soul (or spirit).
-Its reach extends far beyond the simple act of physical exercise; it provides a mechanism for rebalancing or realigning the body or the vehicle as regular practitioners would call it.
+In essence, yoga is the art of uniting the mind, body, and soul.
+Its reach extends far beyond the simple act of physical exercise; it provides a mechanism for rebalancing and realigning the body or the vehicle as regular practitioners would call it.

 There are 12 main concepts that are interwoven into yoga practice which facilitates the union of the body with the mind and the spirit.
 These include: